SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 Certain bacterial strains found in SIBO are histamine-producing.
 These bacteria convert the amino acid histidine — found naturally in many foods — into histamine within the gut.
 When histamine is produced in excess, or when the body's ability to break it down is impaired, this can result in what is commonly referred to as histamine intolerance.

-Definition: Histamine intolerance is a condition in which the body cannot adequately break down histamine, often due to reduced levels of the enzyme diamine oxidase (DAO).
+Snippet Definition: Histamine intolerance is a condition in which the body cannot adequately break down histamine, often due to reduced levels of the enzyme diamine oxidase (DAO).
 This can lead to a wide range of symptoms including nasal congestion, headaches, skin flushing, and digestive issues — sometimes mimicking allergic reactions without a true allergy being present.
-Learn more about histamine intolerance vs IgE allergy.

 Why Does Excess Histamine Affect the Sinuses?